 The Adjusted EBITDA target for 2023 was set at \$520.0 million, a decrease of \$20.0 million or 3.7% compared to Adjusted EBITDA achieved during 2022.
-The Compensation Committee determined it was appropriate to set the Adjusted EBITDA target at a reduced level because of expected declining higher-margined electronic monitoring revenues tied to lower participant counts.
-This decrease was partially offset by expected increases to lower margin secure services revenue.
+The Compensation Committee determined it was appropriate to set the adjusted EBITDA target at a reduced level because of declining higher-margined electronic monitoring revenues tied to lower participant counts.

 The revenue target for 2023 was set at \$2.37 billion, which was the same as revenue achieved during 2022.
-The Compensation Committee determined it was appropriate to set the revenue target flat compared to 2022 as declining electronic monitoring revenues were expected to be offset with an increase to secure services revenue that has lower margins.
+The Compensation Committee determined it was appropriate to set the revenue target flat compared to 2022 as the declining electronic monitoring revenues were offset with lower margin secure services revenues.

-In 2023, the Company achieved Adjusted EBITDA performance below the target performance objective.
-The Company achieved revenue performance above the target performance objective primarily due to unexpected revenue from new business we obtained, specifically our new contract to provide air operation support for ICE, that has lower margins.
+In 2023, the Company achieved Adjusted EBITDA performance below the target performance objective and achieved revenue performance above the target performance objective.